Using a feature phone in the USA: a brief guide to carrier activation and MVNOs

 In general, T-Mobile can be argued to be the best provider for feature phone users, as it does not enforce a whitelist, and generally allows any device with the LTE bands used in a particular area to function on the network and utilize VoLTE, WiFi calling, or other carrier functions.
 To further simplify this, this means T-Mobile will allow the use of imported devices which have the band(s) required to function in a particular area, as well as devices from other carriers, in addition to US-market unlocked devices and devices sold specifically for T-Mobile's network.

 From experience, devices lacking any band other than B2 will work in urban areas, but B12 is generally needed for indoors signal.
 B71 is needed for good coverage in rural areas.
-As a resource for figuring out which bands are in use in particular areas, take a look at the band rollout map.
+As a resource for figuring out which bands are in use in particular areas, take a look at the band rollout map (utilize the menus at the top of the page to select particular bands and updated network scan dates).

-For reference, MVNOs which operate on T-Mobile include Mint Mobile, Ultra Mobile, MetroPCS (the prior three all are owned by T-Mobile), Tello, and US Mobile.
+For reference, MVNOs which operate on T-Mobile include Mint Mobile, Ultra Mobile, MetroPCS (the prior three all are owned by T-Mobile), Tello, and US Mobile (branded as "Light Speed" or "GSM").

 Verizon Wireless